mikeshulman/narya/README.md

 ### Inductive-recursive definitions

-Finally, because a case tree can include canonical type declarations in some branches and ordinary (co)recursive definitions in other branches, we can also encode inductive-recursive definitions.
+An inductive-recursive definition consists of one or more type families defined by induction together with one or more functions defined by recursion, in a way that refer to each other.
 For instance, here is an inductive-recursive universe that contains the Booleans and is closed under Π-types:
 ```
 def uu : Type ≔ data [
 | bool.